Create and Troubleshoot Metrics

 Try overwriting the metric if the connected view is still available.
 For more information, see Overwrite a metric.
 Otherwise, you can keep the metric to reference past data or delete the metric.

-Starting in 2019.3, Tableau Catalog is available in the Data Management Add-on to Tableau Online and Tableau Server.
+Starting in 2019.3, Tableau Catalog is available with Data Management in Tableau Cloud and Tableau Server.
 When the Tableau Catalog is enabled in your environment, you can see metrics in the Catalog lineage tool, and metrics affected by data quality warnings display those warnings.
-For more information about Tableau Catalog, see "About Tableau Catalog" in the Tableau Server(Link opens in a new window) or Tableau Online(Link opens in a new window) Help.
+For more information about Tableau Catalog, see "About Tableau Catalog" in the Tableau Server(Link opens in a new window) or Tableau Cloud(Link opens in a new window) Help.